dlu-ch/dlb/doc/terms.rst

    ideal time
       The (strictly increasing) physical time at the place the dlb process is running.

+   managed tree path
+      The path of an existing filesystem object relative to the :term`managed tree`'s root, that contains no symbolic links no :file:`..` components.

+   canonical-case path
+      A path whose components are all exactly as listed in their parent directory.

+      On a case-insensitive filesystem or directory, multiple paths that differ in case or character encoding can point to the same filesystem object.
+Only one of them is a canonical-case path.

    run-database
       The database in the :term:`management tree` that stores information on the current and past :term:`runs of dlb <run of dlb>`, primarily related to dependencies.